PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Social Authentication and Player Profile/Twitch Authentication.md

 You can use Twitch authentication to offer your players a simple way to sign in with their Twitch account.
 The GameSparks platform can then use a player’s profile to drive its social features.

-In this tutorial we’ll go through setting up the necessary configuration with Twitch and explain how you can then use that to connect your players.
+In this tutorial, we’ll go through setting up the necessary configuration with Twitch and explain how you can then use that to connect your players.

 ## Setting up a Twitch Application